“Mental Health is About Reclaiming Control Where I Now Have None.”

 “One of the hardest things about this virus has been that lack of control over the parameters of my existence, which makes me numb, helpless, demotivated and frustrated.
 The meds don’t stop this feeling, nor do push-ups or meditation.
 It’s just there, always, screaming and writhing away — this feeling that I want to be more and create more.”

-As a journalist, I’ve followed coronavirus from the first cases in Wuhan, reported on its first deaths, and documented its spread across the world.
+As a journalist, I’ve followed the pandemic from the first cases in Wuhan, reported on its first deaths, and documented its spread across the world.
 It was scary to watch at the outset, and it’s scary now.

 What’s scarier still has been the way it stole our freedom and control — how it made us all into prisoners in our own homes through a series of ever-changing and unpredictable restrictions.
 It’s shown the stress and the harm that simple boredom can do to a person’s psyche, particularly if that psyche also has ADHD.

 Among other things, this pandemic has forced me (an ADHD extrovert) to come to terms with my worst fears — isolation and monotony — and to acknowledge the damage that my brain wiring does to me and to my loved ones.

 As a medic, my girlfriend has been out there fighting this bastard of a disease on the front lines.
 She’s been safe and sensible, both of us have, but I’m secretly very envious of her because she gets to talk to people face to face.